debeaueric/katacoda-scenarios/doc_as_code/finish.md

 Congrats !

-We have generated documentation using `Sphinx` tool based on RST files.
+You have generated documentation using `Sphinx` tool based on RST files.